 We'll also feature a huge smorgasbord of New Orleans' signuature dish - gumbo, in a variety of styles - along with our second annual Vegan Gumbo Contest.

 And don't miss our first-ever BRASS MENAGERIE second-line parade, followed by the first annual BRASS BALL fundraising party for radio station WWOZ.
 Both happen after the festival on the night of Saturday, Nov.
 8. For details, see here.

 This year, we're merging the Arts Market with our Kids Area, with local artists leading interactive and creative workshops.
+For the full schedule of kids activities, please see here.
 Parents, take note: The Kids Area also will have enclosed areas for diaper-changing and nursing.

 And don't miss two special performances by two of the student bands that were audience favorites at our annual Class Got Brass competition in March, the St. Augustine High School Brass Band and the Edna Karr High School Brass Band.

 11:00 am to 12:15 pm Red Wolf Brass Band

 12:30 pm to 1:30 pm Treme Brass Band

 3:00 pm to 4:00 pm Hot 8 Brass Band